 That’s indeed my speculation.
 There might be some intrinsic triggers in the patients, such as activation of immune cells, and/or elevation of cellular activities, that promote glycolysis – a similar situation when we exercise too vigorously and we feel sore and tired.

 She suggested that a kind of runaway glycolytic process could be occurring in ME/CFS patients’ cells.

-However, if we excise too much and feel tired, we can stop the excise, but the patients’ cells wouldn’t know how to turn off their activities which increases glycolysis and the by-products, and over time that may cause a problem.
+However, if we exercise too much and feel tired, we can stop the exercise, but the patients’ cells wouldn’t know how to turn off their activities which increases glycolysis and the by-products, and over time that may cause a problem.

 When asked if the results in her study could shed light on the exercise problems in ME/CFS, she noted, again, that attempting to do that was like comparing apples and oranges.
 In the exercise studies the cells were in the blood; in her study they were not.